wangziqi2013/wangziqi2013.github.io/_posts/2020-07-25-flatstore.markdown

 in the log will be rolled back automatically after a crash, which maintains the atomicity between memory allocation and the update operation.

+On crash recovery, the allocator metadata is restored by first scanning the log, and for each valid pointer-based entry in the log, the 4MB chunk header is located by rounding down the pointer value to the nearest 4MB boundary.
+The size field, which is stored in the 8-byte word right before the pointed-to memory, is used to determine the number of blocks in the 4MB chunk that have been allocated.
+The allocation bitmap in the header is updated accordingly to reflect the allocation.
+Memory blocks that are not set are considered as uncommitted, whose allocations are naturally rolled back by the crash.

+TODO: INDEX UPDATE / VERSION NUMBER / GC